DWORDLARK/TRD3_mech.csv_editor/README.md

  Place TRD3_mech.csv_editor  program into same folder where Mech.csv or SimMech.csv is located, click button: Import Mesh.csv    or button Import SimMech.csv  to load file.
   Click:  Save Mech.csv , Save SimMech.csv or   Save Mech.csv / SimMech.csv   to save file.

+  Last slider on Torque Curve page has checkbox "Linear alignment" If checked, all other sliders are aligned in a straight line that follows last slider position.

 ----------------------------------------------------------------------------------------